Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 store the necessary information to reconnect in the future without having to go through the pairing process again.

-For more info, and in case I made some mistakes, you should check out the BLE specifications published by the [Bluetooth SIG](https://www.bluetooth.com/specifications/).
+For more/better info, you should check out the BLE specifications published by the [Bluetooth SIG](https://www.bluetooth.com/specifications/).
 Or at least one of the [countless](https://learn.adafruit.com/introduction-to-bluetooth-low-energy?view=all)